Technology Behaviour & Emotions Health & Well-being

 5. Be yourself

 If confidence comes from being secure in yourself, then it makes sense that the most socially confident children are the ones who are the best at being themselves, no matter who they are around.
 Children who don’t feel like they have to change the way they talk, dress or pretend that they’ve seen Waterworld just to impress people.
 These are the kids who are happy and confident just the way they are.
-So remember to tell your kids that you love them and that you like them – just as they are.
+So remember to tell your kids that you love them - that you even really, really like them! – just as they are.

 The majority of young people do communicate more online than offline so it is more important than ever that we talk to our kids about how to make friends without devices.
 If they can master these skills in the real world, it will help them in the online world too.
 It might even help them to survive in the unlikely event of a post-apocalyptic dystopian world covered in water.